Eftychia Papanikolaou

 • Address: 2013 Moore Musical Arts Center

-Professor Papanikolaou has presented papers at numerous national and international conferences, both musicological and interdisciplinary in scope.
-In the past 20 years she has contributed hundreds of program notes to professional ensembles and concert events, and select liner notes for CD publications.
-She is also a frequent pre-concert lecturer on chamber and symphonic music.
-Since 2015 she has presented the highly popular pre-performance talks at the Toledo Opera, she has appeared as guest lecturer at the Toledo Museum of Art, and as guest on WGTE’s “SymphonyLab,” the podcast of the Toledo Symphony Orchestra.
+Papanikolaou has presented papers at numerous national and international conferences, both musicological and interdisciplinary in scope.
+In the past twenty years she has contributed hundreds of program notes to professional ensembles and concert events, and liner notes for CD publications.
+With a strong commitment to public musicology, she is frequently engaged as a pre-concert presenter of chamber and symphonic music.
+For five years she was the primary lecturer for the Festival Series at the College of Musical Arts (2009–14).
+Since 2015 she has presented the highly popular pre-performance talks at the Toledo Opera, she has appeared as lecturer at the Toledo Museum of Art, and as guest on WGTE’s “SymphonyLab,” the podcast of the Toledo Symphony Orchestra.

 Sacred and Secular Intersections in Music of the Long Nineteenth Century: Church, Stage, and Concert Hall.
 Edited by Eftychia Papanikolaou and Markus Rathey.
 Lexington Books, 2022.